dennmat/SpriteMeta/README.md

 A tool mainly for sectioning regions of a spritesheet into groups and individual sprites and exporting to a useable format.

+Also there was a recent name change screenshots/code has yet to catch up!

 Techonologies Used
 ------------------
 1. [Node-Webkit](https://github.com/rogerwang/node-webkit).
 If you haven't checked it out yet you should.
 It makes desktop development bearable by combining nodejs and an embedded webkit allowing you to use html and css.